nikos-glikis/ccSnapTv/README.md

     #./build.sh
     mvn clean compile assembly:single

 Take a look at ccSnapTv.ini and adjust the params.
+Defaults work.
 Increasing threads makes the process faster, but more bandwidth is required.
 Also you can use tor and make everything stealth with useTor=true.
 If you do that make sure that tor is accessible.
 Login over TOR might not work.

     Also a shodan account is required for the software to run properly.
 Registration is free and the credentials of one account are already there